hypergeek-dev/cipher-forge/README.md

 - **Avoid Sequential or Repeated Patterns**: Passwords should not include sequential or repeated characters or patterns.
 - **Randomness**: Passwords should be generated using a strong random number generator to ensure unpredictability.

+## Methology of the passwordgenerator
+It is a combination of words from the wordlists with random special symbols/punctuation to create a passphrase.
+The generated passphrase aims to have a balanced mix of words and special symbols to enhance its strength and complexity.

 # Testing

  CI Python Linter on https://pep8ci.herokuapp.com/ gave following results